DinSekos/demo-service-worker-workbox/README.md

 ### Now, use `workbox wizard` to create a manifest

-The `sw-source.js` file will be converted into a `sw.js` file.
-To do so, you use the `workbox wizard` command line.
-Run the following command, and answer the questions.
+Run the following command and answer the questions.

     $ workbox wizard --injectManifest

-Make sure to tell the wizard to use `sw-source.js` when it asks *Where's your existing service worker file?*
+Make sure to tell the wizard to use `sw-source.js` when it asks:
+- *Where's your existing service worker file?* `sw-source.js`

+You can leave the default answers for the following questions:
+- *Where would you like your service worker file to be saved?* `sw.js`
+- *Where would you like to save these configuration options?* `workbox-config.js`

-See the output of the command bellow (read the answer).
+See the output of the command bellow (read the answers).

     ?
 What is the root of your web app (i.e. which directory do you deploy)?
 Manually enter path ?
 Please enter the path to the root of your web app: .